Are you thinking about homeschooling this year?

 We’ve had our printer for about seven years now, but it’s still going strong.
 Here’s the latest model of the one we have.

 While you’re going to need copy paper for your printer, it’s also perfect for creating booklets, drawing, coloring, painting, recording science experiment results, and using as all purpose paper.

-We typically buy a case of it at the beginning of the school year and use it throughout the year.
 While there are a lot of things that may not be labeled as a necessity for school supplies for new homeschoolers, copy paper is definitely a necessity!